ldgabbay/jwplayer/fl5/doc/publishers/introduction.rst

 For javascript developers, the player features an extensive :ref:`javascriptapi`.
 With this API, it is possible to both control the player (e.g. pause it) and respond to playback changes (e.g. when the video has ended).

-API developers might find the :ref:`startup` and :ref:`layout` references interesting as well; it describes in broad strokes how the player is initialized and resized.

 Addons
 ------